LCmaster/minigolf/README.md

 ## License

-Minigolf Mania is released under the [MIT](https://choosealicense.com/licenses/mit/) License.
+Mini Golf Mania is released under the [MIT](https://choosealicense.com/licenses/mit/) License.
 Feel free to use, modify, and distribute the project in accordance with the terms specified in the license.